• Skip to main content

 • Notify to schedule restart.

 Microsoft recommends that you go with the Automatic Update option.
-If you select Automatic Update, Windows 10 will regularly check for updates, download and install the updates on your computer, automatically.
+This allows Windows to check for updates and automatically download/install the updates on your computer.

-In case you select the second option (Notify to schedule restart), you will be able to select a scheduled time to restart your computer, in order to finish installing updates on your computer.
+If you select the second option (Notify to schedule restart), you will be able to select a scheduled time to restart the computer and finish installing updates on your device.

 Related